shivannis/xandr-docs-public/xandr-docs/articles/monetize/shorten-the-targeted-learn-phase-using-bid-type-reports.md

 In some instances, you may want to aggregate reporting at the Publisher or even Seller level to assess performance in a more general way.
 This aggregation would allow you to be more aggressive with your exclusions (e.g., instead of using individual placements, you could exclude an entire publisher).

-## Step 3: Exclude Inventory by Publisher or Placement ID
+## Step 3: Exclude inventory by publisher or placement ID

 Now that you have that list of placements (or perhaps even publishers) you would like to exclude, select **Campaign Manager**.
 In your campaign under **Targeting \>  Inventory**, click **Edit**.
 Select **3rd Party Inventory**, switch to **text** mode, and choose to target **placement**.
 Enter the IDs of the placements you wish to exclude.
 To exclude entire **publishers** instead of just placements, select publishers from the menu.